tenzir/tenzir/web/blog/vast-v2.5/index.md

 :::note Syslog Header
 Sometimes CEF is prefixed with a syslog header.
-VAST currently only supports the "raw" form with the syslog header.
-We are working on support for *generic* formats, e.g., syslog, where the message can basically be any other existing format.
+VAST currently only supports the "raw" form without the syslog header.
+We are working on support for composable *generic* formats, e.g., syslog, where the message can basically be any other existing format.
 :::